General API Information¶

 Files do not physically reside in Metax.
 Only when files are frozen in the Fairdata IDA service, the metadata of the related files are pushed to Metax, so that it becomes accessible to other Fairdata services.

-Relation of models in API to models in tietomallit.suomi.fi
+Relation of models in API to models in tietomallit.suomi.fi¶

 Models in tietomallit.suomi.fi are logical models expressing the ‘fundamental requirements’ of the models in respect to their domain.

-From the perspective of an API user, some fields or relations can be read-only for the user, can be modified only in certain situations, and the models can have additional implementation-specific fields added to them (such as user_created, date_modified, versioning related fields, etc.).
+, versioning related fields, etc.).
 To avoid writing lengthy API remarks in the tietomallit.suomi.fi schemas, the models in the swagger API documentation are described from the perspective of an API user, separately from the tietomallit.suomi.fi models.
 Since some models/relations are validated 1:1 against its tietomallit.suomi.fi schema file with very little special handling, some models are replaced with a link to tietomallit.suomi.fi, along with relevant information explained to the user about the handling of some fields in the model.

 The schemas in tietomallit.suomi.fi are not usable as such, since the actual schemas used have some manual modification made in them due to tietomallit.suomi.fi not supporting some json schema features yet, such as oneOf relations.
-Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API GET /rest/v2/schemas endpoint, or from Github from their respective branches.
-In the repositories, the schema files are located in src/metax_api/api/rest/v2/base/schemas.
-For metax.fairdata.fi, the files are in https://github.com/CSCfi/metax-api/tree/2024-03_2.7.20/src/metax_api/api/rest/v2/base/schemas.
+Because of that, to validate any payloads being sent to Metax, the actual schema files should be downloaded from the Metax API GET /rest/v2/schemas

-API versioning
+API versioning¶

 Other versions of the API can be accessed like https://metax.fairdata.fi/rest/v1/datasets or https://metax.fairdata.fi/rest/v2/datasets etc.